Who We Are

 our board test

-Ashley Clark - Board Director
+Ashley Clark - Board Secretary

 Ashley is the Recruitment, Development and Partnership Director for the Public Education & Business Coalition’s (PEBC) Boettcher Teacher Residency.
 She has worked in nonprofit development with a focus on education for most of her career.
 Ashley’s current work highlights her relational skills by allowing her to seek and create strategic partnerships with local and national organizations to develop direct recruitment pipelines and resources that will support pre-service and in-service Colorado educators.
 Above all else, her work helps to minimize the Colorado teacher shortage.